-One of the feature-based recognition methods is the method Scale Invariant Feature Transform (SIFT)[14].
-In this method, the input image will be transformed to a set large of feature vector values, where the members in the set do not vary for the magnitude of image translation, scaling, and rotation key point(keypoint)is the SIFT taken from the min-maxing differentiation result function Gaussian in scale-space to set the image smoothed and the sampling repeated.
-Low-contrast candidate points along with edge response points that are along the edges will be removed.
+Scale One of the feature-based recognition methods is the Invariant Feature Transform (SIFT) method.
+In this method, the input image will be transformed to a set of feature vector values, where the members in the set do not vary for the magnitude of image translation, scaling, and rotation.
+The Key points in SIFT are taken from min-maxing the differentiation of the Gaussian at the spatial scale to set the smoothed and resampled image.
+The low-contrast candidate points along with the edge response points present along the edges will be removed.
 The dominant orientation will be the key point locally.
 This step is intended to ensure a stable key point in the matching and recognition of an object that varies due to different orientations.